vic0nt/spring-jms-sample/readme.md

 # WebsphereMQ-oriented sample of messaging via JMS

 The application starts with Main class.
-Proprietary libs stored in the corresponding directory.
+Proprietary libs should be stored in the corresponding directory, I'm not allowed to put it here.